okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/allcontent.md

-Enable users to change their primary email address in an application based on the embedded SDK.
+Enable users to change their primary email address in a password-optional application.

 **Learning outcomes**

-* Add the ability for a user to change their primary email in your SPA app using the Embedded SDK and MyAccount API.
+* Integrate the change primary email flow into your SPA app.

 **What you need**